-In recent years they have twice appeared on ABC’s Jimmy Kimmel Live Good Morning America, had songs featured in TV shows (Sons Of Anarchy, Human Target) and toured extensively as a headliner and as the opener for such a diverse list of artists as Collective Soul, Jethro Tull, Johnny Lang, Los Lobos and many more.
+In recent years the Young Dubs have appeared on ABC’s Jimmy Kimmel Live!, had songs featured in TV shows (Sons Of Anarchy, Human Target) and toured extensively as a headliner and as the opener for such a diverse list of artists as Collective Soul, Jethro Tull, Johnny Lang, Los Lobos, Chris Isaak and many more.

 Although the Young Dubliners sound is most commonly called ‘Celtic Rock’, that label, as labels can often be, is misleading.
 The Irish influence is there, certainly, but it’s not the only influence that rears its head on their albums, or in live shows.
 After all, several of the band members have no Irish roots of any kind.
 “That was always the idea”, explains Keith Roberts (Lead singer and acoustic guitarist).
 “The sound was always intended to be a hybrid because we all come from different backgrounds.
 Even though two of us are from Ireland, a lot of the music we listened to growing up wasn’t Irish at all, but when we got here, we got homesick and developed a new appreciation for Irish Music.
 In truth the Celtic riffs can just as easily come from the American band members.
 Everyone writes now so you never know what you’ll end up with”